oeb25/msc-thesis/Mist/Folding tree structure.md

 tags: section
 ---

 A _folding tree_ is a data structure, denoted by $\T$, that maintains the folding state of places.
-It works by representing data types as a tree, where nodes are fields of potentially nested `struct`s.
+It represents data types as trees, where nodes are fields of potentially nested `struct`s.
 The leaves of the tree are all the places that are _folded_, while the internal nodes are _unfolded_ places, both uniquely described by paths from the root.

 ![[Figure – A visualization of the maximally unfolded tree given by `S`]]

-These folding trees must satisfy some certain properties with regards to structure.
-At the core of these, are sets called the _cover_ sets, which encapsulates all ancestors of a place, like $\prefix$, but extends to siblings of ancestors as well.
+These folding trees must satisfy specific properties concerning structure.
+At the core of these are sets called the _cover_ sets, which encapsulate all ancestors of a place, like $\prefix$, but extend to siblings of ancestors as well.

 ![[Definition – Place cover]]

 > [!example]
 > To get a grasp for which places are in which $\cover$ sets, we compute the $\cover$ set for all places in [[Figure – A visualization of the maximally unfolded tree given by `S`]].
-In the table below, the group of places in the first column all have the same $\cover$ set, and in the second column that $\cover$ set is listed.
+In the table below, the group of places in the first column all have the same $\cover$ set; in the second column, that $\cover$ set is listed.
 > $$
 > \begin{array}{l|l}
 > \rho \in \places & \cover(\rho) \\ \hline